pkijowska/projects-studying-etc/javascript.md

 YOU CAN ONLY CALL .THEN ON RESOLVED Promises
 PIC INCLUDED OF EXAMPLE

+With async and await we need to use try and catch block for us to catch the eventual errors. we also use await instead of chaining then.
 **how async javascript works behind the scenes?**
 Event loop checks if the call stack is empty.Promises will have a priority at all times so if we do set timeout vs promise, promise will be first